maq777/BackloggeryParser/README.md

 - The Legend of Kyrandia - Book Three: Malcolm's Revenge [PC]
 - The Legend of Kyrandia - Book Two: The Hand of Fate [PC]
 - The Legend of Tianding [PC]
+- The Legend of Zelda: Echoes of Wisdom [Nintendo Switch]
 - Legendary Wings (Capcom Arcade Stadium) [Xbox Series X]
 - Leisure Suit Larry 5: Passionate Patti Does a Little Undercover Work [PC]
 - Leisure Suit Larry 6: Shape Up or Slip Out!
 [PC]